MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot-1.md

 # Turn on and set up Copilot in Dynamics 365 Sales

-Effective February 5, 2024, the following changes are applicable to Copilot in Dynamics 365 Sales:
+Copilot chat is turned on by default in all the Dynamics 365 sales apps for orgs in North America.
+Effective February 5, 2024, The [Copilot for email](compose-send-email-copilot.md) and [Copilot in email rich text editor](/power-apps/maker/model-driven-apps/use-copilot-email-assist) features are rolled out for early access in North America.
+So these two features are also turned on by default in all sales apps, for orgs in North America that have opted in for early access.

+For orgs in other regions, Copilot chat and Copilot for email features are turned off by default.

 > [!IMPORTANT]
 > If you had previously updated your Copilot setting, it'll remain unchanged.
 For example, if you had turned Copilot off, it remains turned off.

-- **For orgs in North America**,

-    - [Copilot chat](use-sales-copilot.md) is turned on by default in all sales apps that include lead and opportunity tables and are not in the exclusion list.

-    - [Copilot compose](compose-send-email-copilot.md) is turned on by default in all sales apps that include lead and opportunity tables and are not in the exclusion list, provided that the org has opted in for early access.
-    - [Copilot in email rich text editor](/power-apps/maker/model-driven-apps/use-copilot-email-assist) is also turned on by default in all sales apps, provided that the org has opted in for early access.

-- **For orgs in other regions**,
-    - Both Copilot chat and compose features are turned off by default.
-    - Copilot in email rich text editor is turned on only for those sales apps with the **Enable Copilot in Rich Text Editor (preview)** setting turned on.

 Use the instructions in this article to turn Copilot on or off and configure it for your business.